Camelot (film): Development

 In April 1961, it was reported that Warner Bros. had purchased the rights to produce a film adaptation of the stage musical with Alan Jay Lerner hired to pen the screenplay.
-That same month, it was reported that Rock Hudson had signed on to portray King Arthur.
-In May 1961, Shirley Jones was reportedly in talks to portray Guenevere.
+That month, it was reported that Rock Hudson had signed as King Arthur.
+In May 1961, Shirley Jones was reportedly in talks to play Guenevere.
 However, development was placed on hold when Warner Bros. fast-tracked a film adaptation of the musical My Fair Lady, for which they acquired the screen rights from CBS for $5.5 million.
 It was also stipulated that Camelot would not be released before April 1964.
-Nevertheless, in April 1963, Jack L. Warner hired television executive William T. Orr to serve as producer.
-It was also reported that Orr had sought for original cast members Richard Burton and Robert Goulet to star in their respective roles, along with Elizabeth Taylor to star as Guenevere.
-In December 1963, Orr left the project after being appointed to serve as Jack L. Warner's executive assistant.
+Nevertheless, in April 1963, Jack L. Warner hired television executive William T. Orr as producer.
+It was also reported that Orr had sought for original cast members Richard Burton and Robert Goulet to star in their respective roles, and Elizabeth Taylor to star as Guenevere.
+In December 1963, Orr left the project after being appointed Jack L. Warner's executive assistant.

-Robert Wise was offered the opportunity to direct, but production chief Walter MacEwen noted that "He does not want to type himself as a director of musical subjects—and he still has The Gertrude Lawrence Story, which falls in that category, on his slate for next year."
-In March 1966, it was reported that Joshua Logan had been hired as director, with principal photography slated to commence in August.
+Robert Wise was asked to direct, but production chief Walter MacEwen noted, "He does not want to type himself as a director of musical subjects—and he still has The Gertrude Lawrence Story, which falls in that category, on his slate for next year."
+In March 1966, it was reported that Joshua Logan would direct, with principal photography to begin in August.